 - It's NOT a Logic Level device.

-So, what do you look for, on a MOSFET datasheet, to fathom whether it can be considered Logic Level or not (when the fact is not actually stated)?
+So, what do you look for, on a MOSFET datasheet, to fathom whether it can be sucessfully used at Logic Level voltages (when the fact is not actually stated)?
 There are several things:

 - The Product Summary.

 - The [Static] Drain-Source On[-State] Resistance [RDS(ON)] (usually included in the Specifications).

 - The Drain-Source On-Voltage [VDS(ON)](usually included in the Specifications).